jcaip/jcaip.github.io/about.md

 We want representations generalize well, so that they roll down *any* hill.
 To do this we need to train over a lot of data, but we're in luck - humans have created a huge amount of natural language data.
 This data is not labeled, but most of it is structured - into sentences, paragraphs, and books.
 I hope to exploit this structure as weak supervision in order to learn representations.

-I'm also interested in transfer learning, domain-adaptation approaches, and probabilistic models.
+My other research interests include transfer learning, probabilistic models, and how to automate manual processes with machine learning.

 Prior to this I took a year off to join the data team at [Blend](https://blend.com), where I used deep learning to identify app quality issues from NPS comments.
 Before that I interned at [JPL](https://www.jpl.nasa.gov/).

 In my free time I like lifting, exploring nature, and making bad decisions with good friends.